someonesdad1/hobbyutil/project_list.md

 [util/asc.py](util/asc.py) | Python script to print out an ASCII character table in decimal, hex, or octal.
 Useful at a command line to see your terminal's encoding.
 [util/bd.c](util/bd.c) | Performs a comparison between binary files; differences are printed in hex dump format.
 [util/bgrep.py](util/bgrep.py) | Python script to search for regular expressions and strings in binary files.
 [util/bidict.zip](util/bidict.zip) | Creates a dictionary object in python that lets you treat it in both directions as a mapping.
-It's an example of a discrete bijection.
 [util/cnt.zip](util/cnt.zip) | Command-line utility to count the number of bytes in a file and present a histogram of the results.
 [util/color.py](util/color.py) | Python module to provide color printing to a console window.
 Should work on both Windows and Linux.
 Includes functions to show regular expression matches in text printed to the console; these functions are helpful when you are developing complicated regular expressions.
 [util/dedent.py](util/dedent.py) | Python function that will remove the common space characters from a set of text lines from files given on the command line or stdin.
 [util/dep.py](util/dep.py) | Script to display a python program's module dependencies.
 The modules are classified by type (standard library modules and user modules).
 It won't find .pyc/.pyo files nor modules the imports depend on.
 It uses regular expressions to find import lines in the script, so it may show lines that aren't true imports (e.g., an import line inside a conditional that's always false).
 [util/ds.zip](util/ds.zip) | Contains python scripts to help you launch datasheets, manuals, and other documentation files from a command line prompt.
-I use this script to lauch manuals and ebooks and it quickly finds the ones I want amongst thousands of files.
+I use this script to launch manuals and ebooks and it quickly finds the ones I want amongst thousands of files.
 [util/dup.py](util/dup.py) | Python script to find duplicated files in a directory tree.
 [util/ext.py](util/ext.py) | Python script to make a list of the extensions used in file names and their counts in the directories given on the command line.
 [util/fdiff.zip](util/fdiff.zip) | Contains python scripts that can identify differences in two directory trees and perform updates as needed to synchronize these two trees.